OPENING YOUR DIGITAL DOORS AS PHYSICAL DOORS SHUT WITH FACEBOOK LIVE.

 The next stage will ask you to permit use of your phone's camera content, as shown below.
 This will trigger your ability to switch from using your rear-facing camera to your front-facing camera -- options that will come into play in step 7 of this guide.

 Once you have permitted Facebook to access your mobile device's camera and microphone, you'll be ready to begin live streaming your classes.
 However, when you open the Facebook camera feature, it automatically defaults to non-live photo shooting when you open it.
 To go into the live move, simply select the 'Live' function as seen in the image below - don't worry, you won't go live right away.

 Now that you've opted to go live, you'll need to make sure that you allow your members access to view your video.
 As pictured below, the default setting off 'Only me' means that your account will only show the video to yourself - so none of your followers will be able to view anything to stream.
 The first time you opt for a live stream, you may wish to test it to ensure it runs smoothly and to allow you to get a feel for the streaming methods before going live to your club.
-A practise run will help smoothen the process, allow you to be more efficient and for club members to be impressed by your technical skills.
+A practice run will help smoothen the process, allow you to be more efficient and for club members to be impressed by your technical skills.